Below are the four NDSR Art 2017-2018 hosts and their projects.

 Project: To Capture and Keep!: Establishing Preservation Practices for Born Digital Art Collections and Projects at Penn

 To help the Penn Libraries identify and prepare born-digital and digitized art-related assets for archiving and preservation.
 This residency focuses on three distinct areas, critical to the arts, falling within the larger theme of digital preservation.
-The resident will develop metadata guidelines and input workflows for the preservation and stewardship of archived web collections, engage in an a series of immersive studies to develop recommendations/priorities for the inclusion of arts-related born digital assets into Penn’s institutional repositories, and take aim at the issues and challenges surrounding arts-related publications served through new and emerging platforms such as Apps, interactive e-books, journals published through YouTube, Issu, journals published exclusively for iPads, etc., so as to consider how today’s arts research library can acquire, maintain, and preserve said publication types.
+The resident will develop metadata guidelines and input workflows for the preservation and stewardship of archived web collections, engage in a series of immersive studies to develop recommendations/priorities for the inclusion of arts-related born digital assets into Penn’s institutional repositories, and take aim at the issues and challenges surrounding arts-related publications served through new and emerging platforms such as Apps, interactive e-books, journals published through YouTube, Issu, journals published exclusively for iPads, etc., so as to consider how today’s arts research library can acquire, maintain, and preserve said publication types.

 Location: New Haven, CT